MewsSystems/gitbook-channel-manager-api/channels.md

 There is a list of all Channels \(i.e. OTAs\) with their mapping codes.
 Please check this list regularly.

 _Note that the _`Code`_ line is not a continuous sequence of numbers, there are some blank spaces.
-New Channels will be added at the bottom of the list, so you can easily keep track._
+New Channels will be added at the bottom of the list, so you can easily keep track.
+Some channels gets merged through the time.
+All merged channels are ~~crossed~~ and the new code is mentioned._

 ## Channels